MIAMI GARDENS, Fla. — For the first time in five years, Peru found a way to beat arch-rival Chile. It was in lopsided fashion, too.

 “(Gareca) told me in a meeting yesterday that I’m in my best moment and that I have to take things calmly and humbly,” added Aquino.
 “It’s about growing as a group, because that is what characterizes us.”

 There were chances in the first half for both sides, but Chile did not have many clear-cut looks.
 The closest the Chileans came to scoring was a minute before halftime when a rebounded shot from Guillermo Maripan was cleared off the line by Luis Advincula.

-Anderson Santamaria also came close for Peru with a header in the first half, but De Paul reacted well and made an impressive save to push it wide.
+Central defender Anderson Santamaria also came close to finding the back of the net for Peru with a header in the first half, but De Paul reacted well and made an impressive save to push it wide.

 Peru next plays the U.S. Men’s National Team on Tuesday night at Pratt & Whitney Stadium in East Hartford, Connecticut.
 Chile, meanwhile, takes on Mexico.